denironyx/Data-Warehouse-Systems/Creating an ETL Solution with SSIS/README.md

 So, when that package is running and there are issues, there are way one can detect or read a log to see what has gone wrong.
 Where there have been successes or failures.

 We basically need a log that will capture everything as the package runs.
 This can be done using the SSIS >> logging features which creates the log of all the event.

+### Handling errors in an SSIS Package

+When building an ETL solution you want to take into account errors that might arise from the data itself.
+Sometime one or more row might not be structured in the right format.
+Inorder to not allow this type of error stop your ETL process.
+It's advice able to handle the error before hand through redirecting those error rows in the data to another file so you can work on it after the process.